donations of legal entities

 248.175 3.410 1.37

 Claiming additional tax relief for donations made for cultural and sporting purposes and purposes for protection against natural disasters is even less common.
-In 2022 only 1.37 % of taxpayers (3,410 out of 248,175) decided for such a claim.
-This means that five times fewer legal entities and self-employed persons have decided to donate for cultural and sporting purposes and purposes for protection against natural disaster than for humanitarian purposes.
+In 2024, 1.72% of all taxpayers (4,413 out of a total of 256,279) chose this option.
+This means that more than three times fewer legal entities and self-employed individuals choose to donate for cultural and sports purposes or disaster protection compared to donations for humanitarian purposes.

 Additional tax relief for donations to top-level sports program providers (up to 3.8 % of revenue)